poseidon-framework/poseidon-framework.github.io/repo_submission_guide.md

 # Contributing to our central repositories

 The Poseidon framework has a strongly decentralized philosophy and relies very much on a community of users willing to prepare and improve the data in the repositories.
-If you want to prepare a Poseidon dataset for one of the repositories or fix mistakes in the data, you should follow the procedures outlined here.
+If you want to prepare a Poseidon dataset for one of the repositories or fix mistakes in the data, you should follow the procedures outlined below.
 To ensure a professional and welcoming atmosphere please respect our [Contributor Code of Conduct](conduct.md) in all interactions with the Poseidon team and other users on GitHub and beyond.
+If you have questions about the processes, you can post them as an [issue](https://github.com/poseidon-framework/published_data/issues) on GitHub.

 We assume you have some basic knowledge about using a command line software like `trident`, and how to handle Git and GitHub.
 If not, then you can become knowledgable quickly about the latter, for example [here](https://lab.github.com/githubtraining/introduction-to-github).